Abeeway/abeeway-geolocation-module/README.md

    super>
    ```

-After the EVB is configured through the Command Line Interface (CLI) of the MFG firmware, you can replace it with your own application or with one of the Demo Applications provided together with the Abeeway Software Development Kit.
+After the EVB is configured through the Command Line Interface (CLI) of the MFG firmware, you can replace the MFG with your own application or with one of the Demo Applications provided together with the Abeeway Software Development Kit.

 ## Software Development Kit (SDK)